 According to a report by Fung Business Intelligence, most people in this so-called ‘privileged generation’ are only children in an often relatively wealthy family.
 For many this means, in stark contrast to their European and American contemporaries, no student debt and no crippling accommodation costs.

-A recent HSBC survey found that 70% of millennials aged 19 to 36 in China are homeowners – the highest rate among the nine countries surveyed, including the US (35%) and UK (31%).
+A 2017 HSBC survey found that 70% of millennials aged 19 to 36 in China are homeowners – the highest rate among the nine countries surveyed, including the US (35%) and UK (31%).
 Homeowners are more likely to buy for the home than renters, so if you’re marketing homeware and decorative items, this is a very good place to look for customers.

 According to an October 2016 study for Airbnb, 93% of millennials in China consider traveling an important part of their identity.
-In fact, they rank travel at number one; above paying off debt, investing, saving, or buying a home or car.
+In fact, they ranked travel at number one; above paying off debt, investing, saving, or buying a home or car.